SumoLogic/sumologic-documentation/blog-service/2024-05-31-dashboards.md

     image_url: /img/release-notes/rss-orange.png
 ---

-We are excited to introduce the **Multiple Scheduled Reports** feature to our dashboards, this powerful new capability allows you to configure multiple reports against a dashboard, providing enhanced flexibility and control over your reporting needs.
-Here are some of the key features that this feature offers:
+We are excited to introduce the **Multiple Scheduled Reports** feature to Sumo Logic dashboards.
+This powerful new capability allows you to configure multiple reports against a dashboard, providing enhanced flexibility and control over your reporting needs.
+Key features include:

 - **Multiple Configurations**.
 Set up several reports from the same dashboard, each with its unique settings.
 - **Custom Variable Values**.
 Assign different variable values to each report, tailoring the data to meet specific reporting needs.